dgiofre/hobbies/README.md

 # Hobbies
-## Creation of an API by Flask (createAPI)
+## Creation of a restAPI by Flask (createAPI)

 ### Description
-Creation a simple API in which a GET request to the below URL returns some data points (in JSON format) that changes over time.
+Creation a simple restAPI in which a GET request to the below URL returns some data points coordinates (in JSON format) that changes over time.

 http://127.0.0.1:5300/api/points